Chronic Pelvic Pain

 Primary dysmenorrhea occurs when prostaglandins are released during endometrial sloughing at the onset of menstrual flow.
 These prostaglandins stimulate non-rhythmic uterine contractions that produce ischemic pain radiating to the lower back and thighs.
 Associated symptoms include nausea, vomiting, fatigue, headache, and diarrhea.
 Primary dysmenorrhea typically begins within the first few years after menarche with the onset of regular ovulatory cycles.

 Secondary dysmenorrhea results from identifiable pelvic pathology.
 Common causes include endometriosis (uterine tissue growing outside the uterus), PID (ascending infection causing tubal scarring), and uterine fibroids (benign smooth muscle tumors).
 The pain pattern in secondary dysmenorrhea may differ from primary dysmenorrhea and often worsens over time.
+CPP may also arise from urinary, bowel, musculoskeletal, or mixed etiologies, and up to about half of patients may not receive a single definitive diagnosis.

 Clinical Manifestations